Tryphina Mboxela Jokweni

 Tryphina Mboxela Jokweni was a female operative of Umkhonto we Sizwe (MK), an armed military wing of the African National Congress (ANC).
 The ANC is currently the governing party in South Africa.
-Mrs Tryphina Mboxela Jokweni was popularly known as Mboxela in the neighbourhood.
+She was popularly known as Mboxela in the neighbourhood.

 She died of illness at her house at Umlazi Township in the KwaZulu-Natal (KZN) Province at the age of 77 in 2002.
 Mboxela was the mother of three children.

 Early life

-Mboxela was recruited to the ANC by the late Dorothy Nyembe in 1951 when they were both residents of the informal settlement of Umkhumbane.
+In 1951, Mboxela was recruited to the ANC by Dorothy Nyembe, both women being residents of the informal settlement of Umkhumbane.
 Mboxela served the MK and ANC with loyalty and dedication over the years.
 While at Umkhumbane she worked as an ANC volunteer and regularly distributed informative pamphlets to the public (with the assistance of Dorothy Nyembe and Steve Dlamini) about ANC policies in order to drum up support for the ANC at the time.

 Timeline

 Mboxela took part in the historic 1956 Women's March to the Union Buildings against pass laws.
 Participation in this march was one of the factors that influenced her in subsequently joining Umkhonto we Sizwe in 1962 under the command of Billy Nair.
 She served in the MK alongside cadres such as Curnick Ndlovu.
 Joining the MK made her the target of the apartheid security police.
-Consequently, she fled temporarily to Transkei to avoid arrest but on her return to KwaZulu-Natal (KZN) she was captured by the apartheid police in 1966 and spent the next six months in prison.
+Consequently, she fled temporarily to Transkei to avoid arrest.
+On her return to KwaZulu-Natal (KZN) she was captured by the apartheid police in 1966 and spent the next six months in prison.

 She probably moved to Umlazi Township in 1967 following the demolition of Umkhumbane informal settlement by the apartheid government.
 Mboxela used her house at Umlazi Township as a safehouse for MK cadres who were operating in Durban and others areas of the country.

 In 1983, Mboxela together with Victoria Mxenge formed a Women's League which was affiliated to the United Democratic Front (UDF).
 The league was chaired by Nozizwe Madlala-Routledge.

-In April 1993 she was one of the VIP members at the funeral of Chris Hani, the former commander of MK, and former secretary general of the South African Communist Party (SACP).
+In April 1993, she was a VIP at the funeral of Chris Hani, the former commander of MK, and former secretary general of the South African Communist Party (SACP).

-In January 1993 a black police officer by the name of Siphiwe Mvuyane that was notorious for killing ANC activists allegedly came to Mboxela's house looking for her but she was not around.
-On learning about Siphiwe Mvuyane's visit, Mboxela fled Umlazi Township and proceeded to Clermont Township which was to be her hideout from Siphiwe Mvuyane.
-Mboxela returned to her house after Siphiwe Mvuyane had died in May 1993.
+In January 1993, Siphiwe Mvuyane, a police oficer notorious for killing ANC activists, allegedly came to Mboxela's house looking for her but she was not around.
+On learning about Mvuyane's visit, Mboxela fled Umlazi Township and proceeded to Clermont Township.
+Mboxela returned to her house after Mvuyane died in May 1993.

-She left behind grandchildren, names are Sothingo Jokweni, Khanyisani Jokweni, Nokuthula Jokweni, and many more.